Every New Yorker has the right to vote

 Yes!
 As long as they are not your employer or union representative, you can bring someone to help you vote.
 You can also always ask a poll worker for help.

-Can I request an accessible absentee ballot?
+Can I request an accessible ballot?

 Yes!
 If you are visually impaired or have a disability that requires you to use an accessible version of the absentee ballot that can be read by a screen reader and marked digitally, you may request an accessible ballot from the NYC Board of Elections.
-Request an accessible absentee ballot.
+Request an accessible ballot.

 Are poll sites accessible?